digisavvy/some-like-it-neat/README.md

 **Okay, so, right now here's where we're at:**

-* Undersores (_s) based theme.
+* Underscores (_s) based theme.
 There's smarter folks than me building great shit (http://underscores.me)
 * Sass.
 We're using it and to update this theme you should be cozy with it or get ready to learn how to use.
 As of the initial writing of this ReadMe, I've been using Sass like a piece of shit asshole.
 I don't know what the fuck I'm doing.
-So if you do, please feel free to send a merge request!
+So if you do, please feel free to school a chump!
 If you don't know Sass, you should definitely jump in.
 The water's fine and you'll thank me later.
 I accept thanks in burritos, doritos, fritos and cheetos only.
 * Responsive — Eh.
 I mean, it's about as minimal as you can get, but it's there.
+* Merge requests welcome...